Beware of pension scams

 Sadly, pension scams are all too common.
 It doesn’t matter how little or how much you’ve saved into your pension, scammers can target anyone – with the average victim losing around £91,000.

-- Someone contacting you out of the blue (also known as ‘cold-calling’) which is now illegal if it’s related to your pension
+- Someone contacting you out of the blue (also known as ‘cold-calling’), which is now illegal if it’s related to your pension

-- Promises of high returns on investment
+- Promises of high returns on investments

 - Offers of a free pension review